-MWCapture SDK offers comprehensive APIs and sample applications to help developers leverage the capabilities of Magewell hardware to the most extent, either when they use a Magewell Gen 1 device or the latest model, to reduce the heavy liftings of their applications.
-Capture SDK includes Windows and Linux versions and not only provides Magewell self-defined APIs but also supports other generic interfaces including DirectShow and V4L2.
-Developers shall feel free to use Visual C#, Java, Visual C++, and Visual Basic (only support on Windows) to build their application.
+MWCapture SDK offers comprehensive APIs and sample applications to help developers leverage the capabilities of Magewell capture hardware to the most extent, to reduce the heavy liftings of their computers.
+Capture SDK includes Windows, Linux and Mac versions and not only provides Magewell custom APIs but also supports other generic interfaces including DirectKs, V4L2 and AVCaptureSession.
+Developers shall feel free to use Visual C#, Java, Visual C++, and Visual Basic (only support on Windows) to build their applications.

 Multi-channel AV signals can be captured and rendered by occupying minimum CPU resources due to SG DMA transmission mode.
 The video can also be captured into multiple streams with different formats settings.